-Claim: Photographs show placard-bearing Muslim protesters in London.
+Claim: Photographs show sign-bearing Muslim protesters at a "Religion of Peace' demonstration in London.

 One submission showed Muhammad wearing a bomb-shaped turban; in another he tells dead suicide bombers that he has run out of virgins with which to reward them.
 Any portrayal of Muhammad is blasphemous in Islam, lest it encourages idolatry.